ebarylko/cmpt-476/assignment-6/assignment-6.md

 Since there is a global phase, I know that the state $e^{i \frac{\pi}{4}}T|\psi \rangle |1\rangle$ is equivalent to $T|\psi \rangle |1\rangle$.

-In either case, I have that the qubit in the first circuit is always $T|\psi \rangle$, which means that both circuits are equivalent.
+In either case, I have that the qubit in the first circuit is always $T|\psi \rangle$.
+Therefore, both circuits are equivalent.